Skatteetaten/mva-meldingen/docs/mvameldingen_eng/faq/index.md

 ### VAT-return roles

-To fill out and submit VAT-returns, the same Altinn-roles as today are needed:
+To fill out and submit VAT-returns, these Altinn-roles are needed:

 The business itself can fill out the VAT-return, or someone with the Altinn role Auditor in charge/Ansvarlig revisor, Accounting employee/Regnskapsmedarbeider, Accountant without signing rights/Regnskapsfører uten signeringsrettighet or Assistant auditor/Revisormedarbeider.

-If you are going to sign on behalf of others, you must have the Altinn role “Limited signing rights/Begrenset signeringsrettighet", "Contact person NUF/Kontaktperson NUF”, if you are registering a Norwegian registered foreign enterprise (NUF) and Accountant with signing rights/Regnskapsfører med signeringsrettighet .
+If you are going to sign VAT-returns on behalf of others, you must have the Altinn role “Limited signing rights/Begrenset signeringsrettighet", "Contact person NUF/Kontaktperson NUF”, if you are registering a Norwegian registered foreign enterprise (NUF) and Accountant with signing rights/Regnskapsfører med signeringsrettighet .

 ### Addititional functionality